 Denise Cagley-Jefferson, Executive Director Since the age of nine, Denise has been called to service.
 She grew up volunteering with her mother in a soup kitchen in Iowa, participating in environmental clean-ups and leading youth groups.
 As a college student, she took her first trip to Hagley Gap in 1995 and has been working with the community ever since.
 As the Founding Executive Director, she worked with a dedicated team of volunteers and staff to start the Blue Mountain Project in 2004.
 In 2010, she began working for the US Peace Corps until responding to BMPs call-to-action in 2017 and was named Executive Director once again.
-In addition to BMP, she currently works as an independent contractor for the USAID Office of Foreign Disaster Assistance.
+In addition to BMP, she currently works as an independent contractor for the USAID Bureau of Humanitarian Affairs.
 Denise has a Behavioral Sciences Degree from the Metropolitan State College of Denver and is a Registered Yoga Teacher.

 Cheryl Horton, Community Ambassador Cheryl is from Phoenix, Arizona and recently retired from the healthcare field at the Arizona Department of Corrections.
 In 2018, she volunteered with the BMP Service Learning Program.
 She returned in 2019 as a Group Leader to facilitate a medical team and decided she wanted to do even more.
 “Helping and caring for people has always been a passion of mine.
 I am glad to have been given this opportunity by Blue Mountain Project to work with and assist the communities of Hagley Gap and Penlyne Castle.
 I enjoy walking and taking in the atmosphere around me, so you can say I am triple blessed because I am doing it all in Jamaica, my favorite place in the world!”